rapidsms/rapidsms/docs/tutorial/tutorial03.rst

 Application Design
 ------------------

-Even a simple application like this can demonstrate a important design principle for RapidSMS applications.
+Even a simple application like this can demonstrate an important design principle for RapidSMS applications.

 Instead of adding to a candidate's vote count each time a vote arrived,